Petro (token): Launch

 The petro's pre-sale started on 20 February 2018 and ended on 19 March 2018 where 38.4 million tokens were made available.
 The government stated the pre-sale raised US$3.3 billion, though according to Steve Hanke no independent audits were made to verify this claim.

 The technological identity of petro was perplexing during its genesis.
-Initially, the white paper of petro stated that the currency would be on the Ethereum platform, but the white paper was changed at launch and the platform was to be NEM.
+Initially, the white paper stated that the currency would be on the Ethereum platform, but the white paper was changed at launch and the platform was to be NEM.
 However, even after the launch, white papers in various languages still shared conflicting information as to which platform the petro was part of.
 In October 2018, the white paper was changed once again, and a core developer of Ethereum, Joey Zhou, stated that the new petro white paper blatantly plagiarized from the GitHub repository of Dash.
 The newest version of the white paper revealed that petro was a clone, effectively a fork, of the cryptocurrency Dash.

 Due to the unorganized launch by the Venezuelan government, scammers were able to establish their own "petro" currencies on various cryptocurrency platforms, though these schemes did not garner much success.

 The second phase of the petro launch involves a public sale of 44 million tokens.

 Petro gold

 On 21 February 2018, petro gold, a gold-backed cryptocurrency, was announced in a televised speech given by Venezuelan President Nicolás Maduro.

 It was not clear whether the gold backing the tokens would be actual gold reserves or some kind of share of the country's untapped mineral wealth.